pjtunstall/almondala-mobile/README.md

 ## This repo

-This repo is a testbed for working on a mobile-friendly version of my [Almondala](https://almondala.netlify.app/) project.
+This repo is a testbed for working on a mobile-friendly version of my Almondala project.
+(Original repo [here](https://github.com/pjtunstall/almondala).)
 In this one, I renamed the `public` folder `docs` to allow me to deploy from it to GitHub Pages, since that platform doesn't have the option to deploy from public.

 Yet to do: